flancian/garden/flancia collective.md

 		- [[jack kausch]]
 - reach out to a member of the collective if you are interested in joining!
 	- you can opt out of the collective at any moment for any reason. [[flancia]] is fully optional!
+	- the matrix room is open to anyone to join
 - if you are otherwise interested with [[cooperating]] with the [[flancia collective]], we are very interested!
 We strive to be [[prosocial]].
 	- Please reach out to [[vera]] or [[flancian]] or any of the other members.
 		- our [[goals]]: